SF-WDI-LABS/con-pletionist/instructions.md

 15. Seed your database, and run through your app to confirm that your JSON and HTML views are working as expected.

-**Note:** At this point, with JSON templates and routes, you could tear out your views and use Angular on the front end instead.
-(Details coming soon!)
+**Note:** At this point, with JSON templates and routes, you could tear out your views and use React or Angular on the front end instead.
 For now, though, we'll move in a different direction and allow any front end to access the API.

 ### Open your API